 An exit strategy formulated early on can serve as a guide.
 This guide will dictate what decisions should be made to ensure all financial, personal, and business goals are met before the exit occurs.

 The sooner the business exit strategy is created, the better.
 This is because the exit strategy begins with an assessment of the owner’s personal and business assets and what they want and/or need when they decide to sell.

-Afterwards, this plan translates into actions that must be taken in order to optimize the value of their business by the planned exit date.
+Afterward, this plan translates into actions that must be taken to optimize the value of their business by the planned exit date.
 It’s important to keep in mind that the appropriate actions may take two or even three years to come to fruition.

 Developing a business exit strategy: the main steps involved

 When you decide it’s time to create a business exit plan, then you’ll need to take the time to organize and prepare.
 This can take some time and will likely require outside assistance from fractional CFOs and business consultants.

 Here are the main steps involved in business exit planning: